dreamking60/d3-start-to-finish-leanpub/manuscript/25 State management.md

 function update() { ... }
 ```

-`state.selectedCircle` is initialized to `null` to indicate that nothing has been selected.
+`state.selectedCircle` is initialised to `null` to indicate that nothing has been selected.
 Now let’s add a function named `action` which handles a single action type named `setSelectedCircle`:

 ```js
 let data = [30, 10, 20, 40];